 Specialist areas: General psychoanalysis, mental illness, suicide, personality disorder, NHS and the public sector, the debate psychoanalysis vs cognitive behavioural therapy.
 The relationship between psychoanalysis and culture (film, literature, theatre), philosophy, Freud, psychoanalysis and politics, psychoanalysis and society, the work of Klein and Bion.

 Brearley has had a varied career including being a university philosophy lecturer, captain of Middlesex and England cricket teams, a cricket writer and journalist, and a nursing assistant at a clinic for disturbed adolescents.
 He qualified as a psychoanalyst in 1985, is a Fellow of the Institute of Psychoanalysis, and now works full-time in private practice in London.

 Specialist areas: sport, rivalry, leadership, motivation.
 Psychoanalysis and literature, psychoanalysis and philosophy.

 A psychoanalyst working in private practice in London.
-She is a training and supervising analyst and a Fellow of the Institute of Psychoanalysis.
+She is a training and supervising analyst and a Distinguished Fellow of the Institute of Psychoanalysis.
 She regularly teaches and supervises in Europe, Latin America and the USA.
 She lectures in psychoanalytic theory at University College London, where she also co-ordinates the Freud Seminars and seminars on sexuality.
 She has edited Psychoanalytic Understanding of Violence and Suicide, Dreaming and Thinking and Time and Memory.
 She has written Time, Space and Phantasy, to be published in The New Library of Psychoanalysis in June 2008.